Federated Stochastic Approximation under Markov Noise and Heterogeneity: Applications in Reinforcement Learning: Off-Policy Federated Reinforcement Learning with Tabular Representation

-The federated version of $n$-step off-policy TD-learning is shown in Algorithm \ref{alg:TD-learning_off}.
+The federated version of $n$-step off-policy tabular TD-learning is shown in Algorithm \ref{alg:TD-learning_off}.
 In this algorithm, each agent $i$ attains a unique (and private) sampling policy $\pi^i$ and follows an independent trajectory generated by this policy.
 Furthermore, at each time step $t$, each agent $i$ attains a $|\mathcal{S}|$-dimensional vector $\bV^i_t$ and updates this vector using the samples generated by $\pi^i$.
-In order to account for the off-policy sampling, each agent utilizes $\I^{(i)}(S^i,A^i)=\frac{\pi(A^i|S^i)}{\pi^i(A^i|S^i)}$ in the update of their algorithm.
-We further define $\I_{\max} = \max_{s,a,i}\I^{(i)}(s,a)$, which is a measure of discrepancy between the evaluating policy $\pi$ and sampling policy $\pi^i$ of all the agents.
+In order to account for off-policy sampling, each agent utilizes $\I^{(i)}(S^i,A^i)=\frac{\pi(A^i|S^i)}{\pi^i(A^i|S^i)}$ in the update of their algorithm.
+We further define $\I_{\max} = \max_{s,a,i}\I^{(i)}(s,a)$, which is a measure of the discrepancy between the evaluation policy $\pi$ and the sampling policy $\pi^i$ of all agents.